WTW93: Everyone Is a Complete Idiot Except Bill Maher

 Let's witness an old idiot yelling at a scientist while never understanding what he's saying.

-Yeah, well, she has beef with you.
+She has beef with you.

 Why does she have a beef with me?

-Oh no, no, I think.
+Basically, no, no, I don't.

 There isn't a women's swimming pool.

-Well, whatever got clipped and reposted.
+Well, whatever got clipped and reposted, I don't know.

-But what I said was that the um in this emergent space where you have people expressing themselves on a gender spectrum, and you want to now compete in sports.
+But what I said was that the in this emergent space where you have people expressing themselves on a gender spectrum and you want to now compete in sports, that's still a frontier to be solved.

-And I don't have the answer, but I can suggest one, whether or not it'll work.
+And I don't have the answer, but I can suggest one whether or not it'll work.

 Maybe we don't compete by gender anymore.